 Way too Fantasy was originally formed in December 2012 by friends from a NaNoWriMo group.
 Since then it has been through many incarnations including a quarterly fantasy webzine and resources site for fantasy writers and NaNo-novelists.
 After taking some time off of blogging, in late 2017 I decided to re-boot the site mainly as a fantasy book review blog.

 I am the lone member left of the original WTF crew.
 I was born in Baltimore, Maryland where I still live along with my husband and three cats.
 I’ve been reading fantasy books as long as I could read and it’s still my favorite genre to read today.
 About 75-85% of what I read is speculative fiction with other top genres being romance, historical fiction, mystery and non-fiction.

-You can also find me hanging about reddit in the r/fantasy forum as /u/lrich1024 talking about books and answering questions about a yearly challenge I run called Fantasy Book Bingo.
+You can also find me hanging about reddit in the r/fantasy forum as /u/lrich1024 talking about books and answering questions about a yearly challenge I run called r/Fantasy Book Bingo.

-NOTE: I’m currently full up on indie/self-pub and TBRindr review requests through April 2019.
+NOTE: I’m currently full up on indie/self-pub and TBRindr review requests and not currently accepting any new requests at this time.
 Thanks!

 A few things: my to be read pile is huge and while I am working my way through it as fast as I can, I will always have just a bit of backlog.
 I’m certainly open to shifting my reading schedule around a bit to accommodate a request, but it has to be something that really catches my interest.

 The types of fantasy I currently lean toward most are:

 - Urban Fantasy